-Fostering entrepreneurial talent, ideas and opportunities on campus and beyond through programs, competitions, and the infusion of innovative thinking across campus.
+Fostering entrepreneurial talent, ideas and opportunities through programs, competitions, and the infusion of innovative thinking across campus.

 The College of Business and Economics is developing a world-class interdisciplinary entrepreneurship center with a startup culture and a focus on real world application to empower economic and social growth throughout Towson and metro Baltimore.